-A multi-tenant SaaS composes multiple applications.
+A multi-tenant SaaS offering composes multiple applications.
 Applications use a shared IAM Session Broker library to scope user access to their tenant’s boundary.
 SaaS provider wants to build a shared IAM Session Broker application instead to reduce operational overhead and improve security posture.
 The application should initially support the ABAC authorization strategy.

 Scope the user access to their tenant’s boundary: